gvwilson/thirdbit/src/fiction/bear/index.md

 "We'll find her."
 He blinked suddenly.
 "And we'll find who took her.
-Sergeant, I want every soldier you have on a horse.
+Sergeant, I want every horse we have saddled, and provisions for a week in case they go any deeper.
-Full armor and overnight packs.
 Jinpa!
 Jinpa, where—there you are.
 Lay out my armor,
 and find any recent maps of that part of the Blight."

 As Sergeant Gyalpa and the other soldiers hurried away, the prince turned back to Sergeant Inambu.
-"Thank you," he said.
+"Thank you.
+Truly, thank you.
-"I hope the cost wasn't too great."
+I hope the cost wasn't too great."

-She sighed.
+The magician sighed.
 "Do you remember your tenth nameday?" she asked.
 Before the prince could answer, she added,
 "I don't, not any more."